 How can we both save ourselves and the world despite overwhelming odds?
-One Earth Conservation seeks to answer that question with our Nurture Nature Program, and now with this memoir from One Earth's Co-Director Rev. Dr. LoraKim Joyner.
+One Earth Conservation seeks to answer that question with this memoir from Rev. Dr. LoraKim Joyner.
 This book shows how a deep understanding that everything is connected in beauty can offer healing and hope to the parrots and people of Latin America, and to a world where climate change, terrorism, political polarization, and loss of biodiversity threaten us all.
-To read more about the book.
-Available at Amazon.

 These guides, given the risks and challenges of these times, are meant to augment community formation and personal transformation and commitment, whether you are beginning something new or use these guides for an already existing community, family, or organization.